SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-presentationDents.md

 ## Overview

-The `SKSheetOptions/presentationDents(dents:selection:)` option allows developers to define the detent sizes or edge effects for sheets conforming to the `SKSheetable` protocol, tailoring their presentation on iPhone and iPad.
+The `presentationDents(_:)` option allows developers to define the detent sizes or edge effects for sheets conforming to the ``SKSheetable`` protocol, tailoring their presentation on iPhone and iPad.
 The `dents` parameter accepts a set of `PresentationDetent` values, such as `.large`, `.medium`, or custom heights like `.height(250)` for a 250-point size, specifying the available detent states.
-The optional `selection` parameter, a `Binding<PresentationDetent>?`, enables dynamic control over the active detent state, supporting interactive size adjustments.

 The default detent is `.large`, presenting a big card on iPad and nearly full-screen on iPhone.
 The `.medium` detent creates a mid-sized card, approximately half the size of `.large`, on both platforms.
 Custom heights, such as `.height(250)`, offer precise control over sheet size in points.
-The `selection` binding, if provided, allows runtime changes to the detent state, enhancing user interaction.
 This option is exclusive to iPhone and iPad; it has no effect on macOS, tvOS, watchOS, or visionOS due to their distinct presentation models.

-This option integrates with other `SheetKit` features, such as `SKSheetOptions/alignment(_:)` and `SKSheetOptions/style(_:)`, for a cohesive design.
-On older OS versions (pre-26), sheets have a lower corner radius, while version 26 and newer feature sharper, more defined corners for a modern aesthetic.

 ### Platform-Specific Behavior

 - **iPhone/iPadOS**: Supports `.large` (big card/near full-screen), `.medium` (mid-sized card), or `.height(value)` (custom height).
 Pre-26 uses lower corner radius; 26+ uses higher corner radius.
 - **macOS/tvOS/watchOS/visionOS**: Ignored due to platform-specific sheet presentations.

+> Note: Recomended to be used with ``presentationDragIndicator(_:)``

 ## Example

-The following examples demonstrate `SKSheetOptions/presentationDents(dents:selection:)` with sheets containing `SKHeaderImage`, `SKTitle`, and `SKDescription`.
-One example uses `.medium` detents, another uses `.large` detents, and a third uses a custom `.height(250)` detent, showcasing presentation differences on iPhone and iPad.
+The following examples demonstrate `presentationDents(_:)` with sheets containing ``SKHeaderImage``, ``SKTitle``, and ``SKDescription``.
+One example uses `.medium` detents, and another uses `.large` detents, showcasing presentation differences on iPhone and iPad.

 ```swift
 import SwiftUI